Dr Matteo Fuoli

 - BA in Foreign Languages for Business and Tourism, Università di Trento, Italy, 2007

-I joined the Department of English Language and Applied Linguistics in Birmingham as a Lecturer in April 2017.
+I joined the Department of English Language and Linguistics in Birmingham as a Lecturer in April 2017.
 Prior to this, I received my PhD in English Language and Linguistics from Lund University, in Sweden.
-My thesis focused on organizational trust from a discourse analytical and experimental perspective.
-During my years as a PhD candidate, I taught on a variety of undergraduate and postgraduate courses at Lund University, including Corpus Linguistics, Discourse Analysis, and Introduction to Semantics and Pragmatics.
+My thesis focused on the phenomenon of trust from a discourse analytical and experimental perspective.
+Specifically, it examined how companies use language as a strategic tool to manage the trust of relevant audiences.

 I would be happy to supervise research projects on the following topics:

-- evaluation/stance/appraisal in discourse: how speakers and writers express emotions and opinions in discourse
+• evaluative language: how speakers express emotions and opinions in discourse

-I am primarily interested in exploring how business organizations use discourse to negotiate public trust and social legitimacy.
-Another major focus of my research is the language of evaluation, i.e. how speakers and writers express emotions, attitudes, and opinions in discourse.
-My research interests also include corpus methodology, experimental approaches to (critical) discourse analysis, and multimodal metaphor.
+My research focuses primarily on business communication from a linguistic perspective.
+I am interested in exploring how business organizations use language as a strategic tool to communicate with stakeholders, accomplish key organizational objectives and negotiate public trust.
+Another major focus of my research is evaluative language, i.e. how speakers and writers express emotions, attitudes, and opinions in discourse.
 My research combines multiple methodological perspectives, including qualitative discourse analysis, corpus-based methods, and experimentation.

 Peer-reviewed conference presentations